caddellw/fishing-for-life/README.md

 *Note: This game is a prototype and has several features that may be added in the future*
 Game can be accessed at: https://caddellw.github.io/fishing-for-life/

-Plot: You've been enter into a fishing tournament on a small island, where the previous winner is still present and awaiting someone to break his records.
+Plot: You've been entered into a fishing tournament on a small island, where the previous winner is still present and awaiting someone to break his records.
 Every catch, every moment, means a new opportunity to win.
 Will you come out victorious?

 Key Binds:
 Shift - Casts your rod while near water